 The encryption engine hardware and software components are described and illustrated in section 2 of the [KMD].
 This information shows the location of, and data path, between hardware components and software drivers.
-Confidential details are omitted in this public AAR document.

-189. The evaluator shall verify the KMD provides sufficient instructions to ensure that when the encryption is enabled, the TOE encrypts all applicable Devices.
+The evaluator shall verify the KMD provides sufficient instructions to ensure that when the encryption is enabled, the TOE encrypts all applicable Devices.
 The evaluator shall verify that the KMD describes the data flow from the interface to the Device's persistent media storing the data.
 The evaluator shall verify that the KMD provides information on those conditions in which the data bypasses the data encryption engine (e.g. read-write operations to an unencrypted area).

-Findings: [KMD] 7.2 - All data in the HDD are encrypted.
+[KMD] 7.2 - All data in the HDD are encrypted.
 All data in partition 3 in the NVRAM are encrypted.
 Encryption is enabled on the HDD in the evaluated configuration and is enabled during manufacturing for the NVRAM.
 At no time is data encryption bypassed.
-Confidential details are omitted in this public AAR document.

-- 190. The evaluator shall verify that the KMD provides a description of the boot initialization, the encryption initialization process, and at what moment the product enables the encryption.
+The evaluator shall verify that the KMD provides a description of the boot initialization, the encryption initialization process, and at what moment the product enables the encryption.
 If encryption can be enabled and disabled, the evaluator shall validate that the product does not allow for the transfer of confidential data before it fully initializes the encryption.
-The evaluator shall ensure the software developer provides special tools which allow inspection of the encrypted drive either in-band or out-ofband, and may allow provisioning with a known key. - Findings: The [KMD] contains an illustration and description of the boot process in section 3.
+The evaluator shall ensure the software developer provides special tools which allow inspection of the encrypted drive either in-band or out-of-band, and may allow provisioning with a known key.

+The [KMD] contains an illustration and description of the boot process in section 3.
 The description clearly shows the stages at which the encryption engine is initialized.
 Encryption is always enabled in the evaluated configuration.
 The developer is committed to providing the evaluator with tools and means to inspect the encrypted drive out-of-band during testing.

-Confidential details are omitted in this public AAR document. - 4.1.3.4 Test - 191.
-The evaluator shall perform the following tests: - 192.
+191. The evaluator shall perform the following tests:

 Test 1.
-Write data to Storage device: Perform writing to the storage device with operating TSFI which enforce write process of User documents and Confidential TSF data. - 193.
+Write data to Storage device: Perform writing to the storage device with operating TSFI which enforce write process of User documents and Confidential TSF data.

 Test 2.
-Confirm that written data are encrypted: Verify there are no plaintext data present in the encrypted range written by Test 1; and, verify that the data can be decrypted by proper key and key material. - 194.
+Confirm that written data are encrypted: Verify there are no plaintext data present in the encrypted range written by Test 1; and, verify that the data can be decrypted by proper key and key material.

 All TSFIs for writing User Document Data and Confidential TSF data should be tested by above Test 1 and Test 2.